ktstowell/epicTail/README.md

 # epicTail.js

-epicTail.js is a dependency-free tail-f simulator written in javascript that run in a web worker.
+epicTail.js is a dependency-free tail-f simulator written in javascript that runs in a web worker.

 ### Installation